IRNAS/irnas-guidelines-docs/README.md

     * `software` - software project, for example Python tooling or a web app,
     * `application` - Android/iOS application project,
     * `docs` - Project used just for the documentation.
+    * `master` - Master repo which ties together all other repos.

 It can happen that your new GitHub project does not fit preceding `repo_type` options, in that case, please describe it succinctly, in one word.